First Sudanese Civil War: Unified Southern Front

-The South was first led by the late leader Aggrey Jaden; he left the movement in 1969 due to internal political disputes.
-In the same year Gordon Muortat Mayen was elected unanimously as the new leader of the South.
-Southern Sudan in this time changed their name to the Nile Republic and resumed warfare against Khartoum, however some of the former leader Jaden's troops would not accept a Dinka leader and fought against the Anyanya.
-In 1971, former army lieutenant Joseph Lagu formed a successful coup d'état against Gordon Muortat with help from Israel, which pledged him their support.
+The south was first led by leader Aggrey Jaden; he left the movement in 1969 due to internal political disputes.
+In the same year Gordon Muortat Mayen was elected unanimously as the new leader of the south.
+Southern Sudan resumed warfare against Khartoum, however some of the former leader Jaden's troops would not accept a Dinka leader and fought against the Anyanya.
+In 1971, former army lieutenant Joseph Lagu carried out a successful coup d'état against Gordon Muortat with help from Israel, which pledged him their support.
 In doing so, the defected Equatorian commander was able to unify these troops of guerrilla fighters under his Southern Sudan Liberation Movement (SSLM).
-This was the first time in the history of the warfare that a separatist movement had a unified command structure with the mutual objective to secede and build an independent state.
+This was the first time in the history of the war that a separatist movement had a unified command structure with the mutual objective to secede and build an independent state.
 It was also the first organization that could claim to speak for, and negotiate on behalf of, the entire south when the war ended.
 Mediation between the World Council of Churches (WCC) and the All Africa Conference of Churches (AACC), both of which spent years building up trust with the two combatants, eventually led to the Addis Ababa Agreement of March 1972 which marked the end of the conflict.

-Aftermath and impact
+Impact

-Since the beginning of their independence to the Addis Ababa Agreement, five hundred thousand people, of whom only one in five was considered an armed combatant, were killed while hundreds of thousands more were forced to leave their homes.
-The Addis Ababa Agreement was observed by Emperor Haile Selassie of Ethiopia and led to the establishment of a regional autonomy for South Sudan.
+From the beginning of the war to the Addis Ababa Agreement, over 500,000 to 1 million people, of whom only one in five was considered an armed combatant, were killed while hundreds of thousands more were forced to leave their homes.
+The Addis Ababa Agreement was observed by Emperor Haile Selassie of Ethiopia and led to the establishment of regional autonomy for southern Sudan.
 It would be known as the Southern Regional Government and would have institutions such as a Regional Assembly and Executive Counsel serving as their legislative and executive branches.

-The brief interlude of peace become a relative calm and thriving period for Sudan.
-The agreement was able to address some of the critical grievances held by Southern Sudan to that of the Khartoum government.
+The brief interlude of peace became a relative calm and thriving period for Sudan.
+The agreement was able to address some of the critical grievances held by southern Sudan of the Khartoum government.
 The immediate recognition of the region as sovereign and establishment of key political institutions were only a few examples of the major developments.
-Additionally, a new constitution was founded and Southern Sudan were led by localized law enforcement agencies than that from the Northern government.
-Despite these improvements, there was the prevention of the South's ability to have their own military and only remain autonomous under the Northern Sudanese regime.
+Additionally, a new constitution was founded and southern Sudan was led by localized law enforcement agencies than that from the northern government.
+Despite these improvements, there was the prevention of the south's ability to have their own military and only remain autonomous under the northern Sudanese regime.

-Therefore, the agreement proved only to be a temporary respite with no definitive means of peace keeping for Southern Sudan.
+Therefore, the agreement proved only to be a temporary respite with no definitive means of peace keeping for southern Sudan.
 Infringements by the north increased social unrest in the south in the mid-1970s, leading to the 1983 army mutiny that sparked the Second Sudanese Civil War, which lasted almost 22 years and contributed to the complete independence of South Sudan.